andschneider/goqtt/README.md

 ### subscription

-Below is a simple example showing a subscription to a specified topic.
-Any Publish message received on the topic will be returned, allowing for further processing if desired. *Note: there is no error handling in the example, which is not advised.*
+Below is an example showing how to subscribe to a specified topic.
+Any Publish message received on the topic will be returned, allowing for further processing if desired.

 ```go
 package main